ShabaniLab/summer_qcamp/tracks/tr3_state_and_process_characterization.md

 The notebooks teach you how to use the tools provided in Qiskit Ignis which is fine.
-However before starting playing with those on different states and process, look at the circuits generated for QST and QFT.
-Do they match your expectations based on what you did in the first two track ?
+However before starting playing with those on different states and process, look at the circuits generated for QST and QPT.
+Do they match your expectations based on what you did in the first two tracks ?